-Drake Falls: although this is the smallest waterfall on the hike at only 27 feet tall, there is a nice viewing platform here where you can rest and enjoy the surrounding beauty.
+Drake Falls: although this is the smallest waterfall on the hike at only 27-feet-tall, there is a nice viewing platform here where you can rest and enjoy the surrounding beauty.

-Middle North Falls: at 106 feet tall, a short trail will lead you underneath this one.
+Middle North Falls: at 106-feet-tall, a short trail will lead you underneath this one.

-Twin Falls: at only around 31 feet tall during months of high flow, Twin Falls is unique as the water splits into two cascading streams.
+Twin Falls: at only around 31-feet-tall during months of high flow, Twin Falls is unique as the water splits into two cascading streams.
 That said, I don’t think we even took a picture of this one because it wasn’t great this time of year.

 North Falls: this 136-foot-tall beauty has carved out a cave behind it through the erosion of softer rock buried by lava flows millennia ago, while the hard basalt remained intact.
 Since the trail takes you into the cave, North Falls has been deemed one of the coolest waterfall experiences in the Pacific Northwest.

 Upper North Falls: Upper North Falls is a 65-foot-tall beauty that cascades off a basalt cliff formed by lava flows long ago into a calm pool below.
-Sadly, we didn’t take any pictures here either, meaning it must not have been that impressive during the time of our visit (or we could’ve just totally missed it!).
+Sadly, we didn’t take any pictures here either, meaning it must not have been that impressive during the time of our visit (or we just totally missed it!).

 Winter Falls: to get to the 134-foot-tall Winter Falls, you need to walk about a half of mile along the Winter Trail.
-As you can probably guess based on its name, it’s a spectacle in the winter (and also in the spring).
+As you can probably assume based on its name, it’s a spectacle in the winter (and also in the spring).
 If you visit the park during one of the dry months, you can skip this one, since it likely will be dried up.

 After an invigorating day of hiking, we ate dinner at Red Hills Market, which had yummy food and a wonderful outdoor eating set-up.
-They also had a super cute indoor shop with all kinds of knickknacks like candles, totes and journals.
+They also had a cute indoor shop with all kinds of knickknacks like candles, totes, and journals.
 We apparently really like our routines because we ended up eating here again the next day too!

 For the next approximately 2 hours, 19 minutes and 7 seconds—ahem, yes, I do remember my exact time—Courtney and I ran, walked, and at times, drudged through several vineyards and wineries.

 Being my first ever half marathon, crossing the finish line was a truly momentous occasion and a bit emotional.
 Okay, so I cried.

-After we finished our drinks, we headed back to our place to change and freshen up a bit before heading back out.
+After we finished our drinks, we headed back to our place to change and to freshen up a bit before heading back out.